 For delicious pastries, Aux Péchés Normands Bio is the place to go.
 Everything is homemade here, from the viennoiserie to the biscuits.
 They also do mouth-watering savoury pies, pizzas and sandwiches.

 As for lovers of porridge (sweet or salty, cold or hot), they’ll be in their element at the BOL Porridge Bar.
 This pretty café with Scandivanian decor dishes up the perfect porridge: be it oatmeal, buckwheat or millet.
 Topped with fruit, nuts, hummus or roasted vegetables, every bowl of porridge is a medley of colours and flavours.
+In the 20th arrondissement, God Bless Broccoli serves artisanal pizzas made from organic French semi-wholemeal flour and rye leaven.

 Organic food, designer setting